anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 DDL="CREATE OR REPLACE EXTERNAL TABLE gaia_product_ds.nyc_taxi_trips_hudi WITH PARTITION COLUMNS (trip_year string,trip_month string, trip_day string) WITH CONNECTION gaia_product_ds.$BQ_CONNECTION_NM OPTIONS(uris=[\"$MANIFEST_FQP\"], format=\"PARQUET\",file_set_spec_type=\"NEW_LINE_DELIMITED_MANIFEST\",metadata_cache_mode=\"AUTOMATIC\",max_staleness=INTERVAL '1' DAY );"
 echo $DDL
 ```

+Capture the DDL emitted, we will paste this in the BigQuery UI.

 ### 1.2.
 Run the DDL from the previous step in BigQuery UI

+Create the BigLake table by running the DDL in the BigQuery UI.

 ### 1.3.
 Query the Hudi snapshot BigLake table from BigQuery UI